 The Consumer Protection Section was created to shield citizens from unfair, misleading, or unconscionable business practices.
 We protect Louisiana consumers by educating consumers, mediating consumer disputes, conducting civil investigations on behalf of the public, and bringing enforcement actions in the name of the State to eliminate unfair and deceptive trade practices.

 In addition, the Consumer Protection Section registers and regulates the following (You may select the appropriate form on the right):

 - Multi-Level Marketers

 - Telephonic Sellers

-The best consumer protection is understanding your rights as a consumer.
-Through our consumer education program, we are able to distribute information through consumer alerts, publications and presentations on the latest scams and how to avoid becoming a scam victim.
+The best protection against unfair trade practices is being informed and understanding your rights as a consumer.
+Through our consumer education programs, we provide consumer alerts, publications, and presentations on the latest scams and information on how to avoid becoming a victim.

 Consumers may file consumer disputes with the Consumer Protection Section.
 If you have a consumer dispute, it may be best to first contact the business.
 Many problems can be resolved by contacting the salesperson, manager, or the company’s customer service representative.
 If your dispute is not resolved after contacting the company, you may file a consumer dispute form with us.
 We will do our best to assist you in attempting to resolve the matter.
 Depending on the nature of the dispute, we may refer the dispute to another agency, or we may forward a copy of the consumer dispute form, including any documents you provide, to the company complained about and ask for a response.
 If so, we will review the response and send a copy to you.
 The information you provide may be used to help the Attorney General’s Office detect patterns of unfair and deceptive trade practices, which may lead to investigations on behalf of the public to eliminate such practices.